in28minutes/programmingabc.com/_posts/2019-09-13-java-operator-precedence.md

 * How parentheses override Java operator precedence?

 ## We will discuss:
-* How combining different operators and different data, makes expressions tricky
+* How combining different operators and different data - makes expressions tricky
 * How operator precedence sorts out expression evaluation
 * Why Java allows you to group sub-expressions, using parentheses